kuzzleio/sdk-jvm/doc/1/getting-started/kotlin/index.md

 New created document notification: [Document content as ConcurrentHashMap]
 ```

-You should see document content as a `ConcurrentHashMap`.
+You should see the document content as a `ConcurrentHashMap`.

 Now, you know how to: